ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

   | **All Games** | `1A 00 00 00 26 00 00 00`  |
 </details>

-The Trainer AI performs two checks when considering whether the opposing Pokémon is immune to Water-Type moves.
+The Basic Trainer AI performs two checks when considering whether the opposing Pokémon is immune to Water-Type moves.
 The first check considers Water Absorb, but the second check mistakenly considers Levitate instead of Dry Skin.
 In practice, this means that **(1)** a Trainer's Pokémon won't use Water-Type moves if it knows that the opposing Pokémon has Levitate, and **(2)** a Trainer's Pokémon may repeatedly use a Water-Type move against an opposing Pokémon with Dry Skin.

 To fix the issue, change the byte from `1A` (26 in decimal, Levitate's ID) to `57` (87 in decimal, Dry Skin's ID).
 <br/>